DeborahAkp/Portfolio/SQL/Project 3/README.md

 ## Introduction
 This data analysis project aims to explore and gain insights from a dataset provided by a global retail company.
 The dataset contains various columns such as order details, customer information, product information, and financial metrics.
-By utilizing PostgreSQL, we can perform advanced data analysis and address key business questions related to sales performance and customer segmentation.
+By utilizing PostgreSQL, this project will address key business questions related to sales performance and customer segmentation.

 ### Target Audience
 This project is geared towards data analysts, business intelligence professionals, retail managers, and executives who are interested in conducting in-depth analysis to gain insights into sales performance and customer segmentation within a global retail company.
 It is also relevant for marketing professionals seeking to understand customer behavior and make informed decisions based on data-driven insights.

 ### Questions to be Answered
+__Sales Analysis__
-1. What is the overall sales performance of the global retail company?
+1. What are the total sales and profit figures for each market and region?
-2. Which product categories and sub-categories generate the highest sales?
-3. How do sales vary across different regions and markets?
-4. What are the trends in sales over time?
-Are there any seasonal patterns?
-5. How does the order priority impact sales and profitability?
+2. How have the sales and profit figures evolved over time (yearly and quarterly trends)?
-6. Can we identify customer segments based on their purchasing behavior?
+3. What are the top-selling categories and sub-categories?
-7. Which customers contribute the most to sales and profit?
+4. Which customer segments contribute the most to the company's revenue and profit?
-8. How does the shipping cost affect profitability?
+5. How does the sales performance vary by different shipping modes and order priorities?
-9. Are there any correlations between discounts, quantity, and profitability?

 ### Tools